jwharm/java-gi/README.md

 # java-gi

 **java-gi** is a tool for generating GObject-Introspection bindings for Java.
 The generated bindings use the [Panama Foreign Function & Memory API](https://openjdk.org/projects/panama/) (JEP 424) to directly access native resources from inside the JVM, and add wrapper classes based on GObject-Introspection to offer an elegant API.
-The included Gradle build scripts generate bindings for:
+Java-gi version 0.4 generates bindings for the following libraries:

 | Library | Version |
 |---------|---------|